Agentic Robot: A Brain-Inspired Framework for Vision-Language-Action Models in Embodied Agents: Experiments

-\textbf{Implementation.}~~Our Agentic Robot consists of three main components: (1) a planner based on GPT-4o~\cite{hurst2024gpt}, which handles visual task decomposition, (2) an executor built on the OpenVLA~\cite{kim2024openvla} architecture for vision-language-action alignment, and (3) a verifier using Qwen2.5-VL-3B-Instruct~\cite{bai2025qwen2}, fine-tuned on success and failure episodes.
-Our recovery strategy raises the gripper to a safe position upon failure detection before re-evaluating.
-Verification occurs every 20 frames by default.
+\textbf{Implementation.}~~Agentic Robot integrates the three modules described in Section~2: a GPT-4o-based planner for subgoal decomposition, an OpenVLA-based executor for visuomotor control, and a fine-tuned Qwen2.5-VL-3B-Instruct verifier for subgoal completion assessment.
+For error recovery, we raise the gripper to a safe position upon failure detection before re-evaluation.
+Unless otherwise specified, verification is performed every 20 frames.